Senor101/Khalti-node_API/README.md

 3. Access Management:

-- You have to logged in to view products.
+- You have to be logged in to view products.
 - Only admin can add new Products.
 - Features like transaction, payment verification are only accessible to logged in users.